 By Simon Glassock

-Certainly, parts of Dresden are still visibly recovering from the destruction but much of the Aldtstadt (Old Town), including its iconic church, the Frauenkirche, has been sensitively rebuilt and restored while the Neustatdt (New Town) on the north bank of the Elbe was largely untouched by the bombing.
+Certainly, parts of Dresden are still visibly recovering from the destruction but much of the Altstadt (Old Town), including its iconic church, the Frauenkirche, has been sensitively rebuilt and restored while the Neustadt (New Town) on the north bank of the Elbe was largely untouched by the bombing.

 Located in the far east of the country only a few miles from the present borders of Poland and the Czech Republic, Dresden is the state capital of Saxony, as it has been for over 500 years.